A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Galerkin discretization of port-Hamiltonian systems

 In this case the trace operators correspond to the Dirichlet trace and the normal trace. \end{example} In this work we focus on conservation laws describing wave propagation phenomena in Hamiltonian form

 where $H$ is the Hamiltonian and $\delta_{\bm{\alpha}} H, \delta_{\bm{\beta}} H$ its variational derivative with respect to the state variables.
 In this work we restrict our attention to linear wave propagation phenomena described by the Hamiltonian formalism.
-The linearity of the system translates into a quadratic Hamiltonian. \begin{assumption}[Quadratic Hamiltonian] The Hamiltonian is assumed to be quadratic in the state variable
+The linearity of the system translates into a quadratic Hamiltonian. \begin{assumption}[Quadratic Hamiltonian] The Hamiltonian is assumed to \revthree{take the following form}

-The operators $\mathcal{Q}_\alpha$ and $\mathcal{Q}_\beta$ are symmetric and positive (and therefore invertible). \end{assumption} The variational derivative of the Hamiltonian (also called co-energy variables) are evaluated as follows \cite{marsdenratiu1999}
+The operators $\mathcal{Q}_\alpha$ and $\mathcal{Q}_\beta$ are symmetric and positive (and therefore invertible). \end{assumption} The variational derivative of the Hamiltonian (also called co-energy variables) is evaluated as follows \cite{marsdenratiu1999}

 Given \eqref{eq:co-energy-variables}, the state variables are related to the co-energy variables by